brian-team/brian2modelfitting/docs_sphinx/introduction/tutorial_hh.rst

 .. note::

-   You have to identify the parameters you want to optimizer, by adding them as constant variables to the equation
+   You have to identify the parameters you want to optimize, by adding them as constant variables to the equation.

 Optimizer and metric